qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/environment.rst

     }
   }

-Specifying a list of values for a key triggers the creation of multiple output files by the generator.
+Using the generator config adds a special meaning to the provided environment settings.
+Specifying a **list** of values for a key triggers the creation of multiple output files by the generator.

 ::